A proof that artificial neural networks overcome the curse of dimensionality in the numerical approximation of Black-Scholes partial differential equations: Artificial neural network approximations for Black-Scholes partial differential equations

 \subsubsection{Acknowledgements}

-We gratefully acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG) through CRC 1173 and we gratefully acknowledge a Research Travel Grant by the Karlsruhe House of Young Scientists (KHYS) supporting the stay of the second author at ETH Zurich.
+This project has been partially supported through the SNSF-Research project 200020{\_}175699 ``Higher order numerical approximation methods for stochastic partial differential equations''.
+The third author gratefully acknowledges the Cluster of Excellence EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+Finally, we gratefully acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through CRC 1173 and we gratefully acknowledge a Research Travel Grant by the Karlsruhe House of Young Scientists (KHYS) supporting the stay of the second author at ETH Zurich.